 Once you’ve isolated that caching is the problem, you’ll want to stop caching the important donation pages on your site.
 These are the pages that should be excluded:

-- example.org/subscriptions (only relevant if using the Recurring Donations add-on)
+- example.org/recurring-donations/ (only relevant if using the Recurring Donations add-on)

 The exact URLs might be different for your site—they can be changed in your GiveWP settings at Donations > Settings > General—but these are the defaults that GiveWP creates.